10 Reasons To Cuddle More: Cuddling Health Benefits

 Cuddling relieves stress

-With cuddling and the release of oxytocin, when you solidify your relationship with your partner, feel good about yourself, have a positive-thinking and reduced anxiety, you instantly have reduced levels of stress as well.
+With cuddling and the release of oxytocin, when you solidify your relationship with your partner, feel good about yourself, have positive thinking and reduce anxiety, you instantly have reduced levels of stress as well.

 Cuddling helps you sleep better